roadwarriorslive/Pipulate/README.rst

 invisibly log you back in after normal time-expired logout which invalidates the old temporary "password", requiring the refresh token be used to acquire a new one.
 Open oauth.dat in a text editor to see the tokens.

+I take care of these details so you don't have to, but still you should know HOW it's working and what it means to have that oauth.dat file sitting around.

 ########################################
 A tour through Pipulate